AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/dynamicRendering.md

     );
     ```

 Above we see an example of using the index of the item in the array as the key, represented as `i`.
 This is [not the preferred way but is the fall-back option](https://reactjs.org/docs/lists-and-keys.html) if you don't have [another way to assign unique keys](https://medium.com/dev-genius/the-quicky-lazy-but-effective-way-to-create-unique-keys-for-react-elements-e45d574028a3).
-If the items came with id keys we could assign the key to `item.id` or even `item.email` instead.
-All that matters to React is that each element has a unique id so it can do its job of updated and rendering what, when, and where.
+If the items come with `id` keys we could assign the key to `item.id` or even `item.email` instead.
+All that matters to React is that each element has a unique key so it can do its job of updated and rendering what, when, and where.

   > Note: See how we assigned the className to the status of the todo item.
-This is JSX syntax that means the same as classname in HTML.
+This is JSX syntax that means the same as class name in HTML.

 ### Map Over & Render Data
 <!-- !
 Video Contents: Vimeo, Clayton@ACA - Map Over & Render Data - 411.1.2.7 -->